 Using Conditions

 A Camera Region is used to collect an image.
-For example, a field technician can a photo of a broken piece of equipment that requires repair.
+For example, a User can take a photo of a broken piece of equipment that requires repair.
 By default, the User can take a photo using the device's camera or can import photos from their local photo gallery.
 The allowed image formats include: .jpg, .jpeg, .png, .bmp, .tif, .tiff, .gif.

 Once you have chosen Camera as the Region type, you will have the General, Display, Camera, Work Order and Layout tabs available in the Create Region dialog box.
-The General, Display, Work Order and Layout tabs are available to all Region Types and are described in the Creating Regions article.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.
 Any grayed-out checkboxes or fields are not available for this Region type.

 Display Tab